List of weapons and armour in Middle-earth: Helmets

 Battle helmets are commonly used by virtually all races in Tolkien's writings.
-The Rohirrim were partly modelled on the Anglo-Saxons, who wore elaborate helmets; Éomer's helmet had a long white horse-tail.
+The Rohirrim were partly modelled on the Anglo-Saxons, who wore elaborate helmets; Éomer's helmet had a long white horse-tail panache that trailed in the wind.
 The Crown of Gondor was a jewelled battle-helmet; Aragorn received it at his coronation.
 Frodo Baggins and Sam Gamgee use Orc-helmets as part of their disguise in Mordor.

 In the First Age, Dwarves made dragon-helms, which were said to protect against Dragons.
 The most famous of these was the Dragon-helm of Dor-lómin.

 The Second Age was dominated by Númenor.
 The Númenórean helmet, the karma, reached particularly elaborate forms.
 Those of the Uinendili, a guild of mariners, were "made of overlapping plates of metal, the 'fish-crest' of leather embossed and coloured".
 Tolkien's coloured drawing of the karma of a Uinendili captain features on the cover of Unfinished Tales.